Abhiram1712/ProConnect-Professional-Networking-with-Integrated-Learning/README.md

-# Unstop Clone
+# ProConnect: Professional Networking with Integrated Learning

-This is a clone of the Unstop platform built with the MERN stack (MongoDB, Express, React, Node.js).
+This platform is built with the MERN stack (MongoDB, Express, React, Node.js).

 ## Features